AlexSkrypnyk/shellvar/README.md

 ### `VAR4`

-Parameter expansion with a default value using<br />another variable [`$VAR3`](#VAR3).
+Parameter expansion with a default value using<br/>another variable [`$VAR3`](#VAR3).

 Continuation of the multi-line comment.